sonic-net/SONiC/doc/chassis/system-ports.md

 ### Forwarding SONiC Instance

 Each FSI has a globally unique name that represents that SONiC instance.
-In a modular chassis, the name would conventionally be "Lineard-N", where N is the slot in which the linecard is inserted.
+In a modular chassis, the name would conventionally be "Linecard-N", where N is the slot in which the linecard is inserted.

 ### ASIC Name